sparsick/iac-qa-talk/README.md

 # iac-qa-talk
-Slides and sample code from my talk "Conntinuous Integration für Infrastructure As Code" at API Summit in Munich at 20th Juni 2022.
+Slides and sample code from my talk "Infrastructure As Code - Muss man nicht testen, Hauptsache es läuft" at Cloudland at 2nd July 2022.

 All code samples are in `samples`.